 So, what would happen without coral reefs?
-Will the food chain collapse?
-Will the next links of the chain progressively disappear just like the corals?
+Would the food chain collapse?
+Would the next links of the chain slowly disappear, just like the corals?

-3. Coral reefs provide food and money to many human communities
+3. Coral reefs provide food and money to many communities

-According to the UN, coral reefs produce 17% of all globally consumed protein.
-But for many coastal countries or islands, around the reefs, this percentage is 70% and higher.
+According to the UN, coral reefs produce 17% of all protein consumed globally.
+But for many coastal countries and islands close to reefs, this percentage is 70% or higher.

-Also, the Great Barrier Reef generates more than 1.5 billion dollars every year for the Australian economy alone, from fishing and tourism.
+Also, the Great Barrier Reef generates more than 1.5 billion dollars every year for the Australian economy from fishing and tourism alone.

-It’s true that the way the fishing industry works is (very) controversial and ethically questionable, but we cannot forget that millions of people around the globe truly depend on them, both physically and financially.
+It’s true that the way the fishing industry works is (very) ethically questionable, but we cannot forget that millions of people around the world truly depend on it.

-It’s also interesting that the fishing industry depends on coral reefs because many fish spend their “childhood” in them before making their way to the open sea.
-If there are no coral reefs to host and feed young fish, this can all spiral into a global supply problem.
-And yes, I can’t get over the irony of this industry needing reefs and destroying them at the same time with some of its practices.
+But it’s also interesting that commercial fishing depends on coral reefs because many fish spend their “childhood” there before making their way into the open sea.
+If there are no coral reefs to feed young fish and keep them safe, this can all spiral into a global supply problem.

 4. Medical investigation and scientific research

-Coral reefs give smart science people information about things such as major climatic events and human impact over the past million years or so.
+Coral reefs give smart science people information about things like major climatic events and human impact over the past million years.

-They’re able to see how environmental changes have impacted their growth patterns during different periods and use that info to create accurate timelines.
+They’re able to see how environmental changes have impacted the coral’s growth patterns during different periods and use that info to create accurate timelines.
 See?
 They look like tree rings.

-Corals have also been used for medical research because they contain substances and microorganisms that might help treat Alzheimer’s and certain types of cancer.
+Corals are starting to be used for medical research because they contain substances and microorganisms that might help treat Alzheimer’s and certain types of cancer.

 5. They are natural breakwaters